 Q: What minimum hardware specifications are required for using RoboMaker fleet management?

-A: RoboMaker fleet management is built on top of AWS Greengrass and has the same minimum hardware specifications requirement as AWS Greengrass.
-See the corresponding AWS Greengrass FAQ for details.
+A: RoboMaker fleet management is built on top of AWS Greengrass and has the same minimum hardware specifications requirement as AWS IoT Greengrass.
+See the corresponding AWS IoT Greengrass FAQ for details.

 Q: How do I associate a physical robot with RoboMaker fleet management?

-A: You will first create a robot from the RoboMaker console and then download corresponding certificates for that robot and AWS Greengrass-based agent.
-You will then follow steps to install the agent and certificate on your physical robot.
-Once installed and connected, your physical robot will be associated with the robot you created in RoboMaker console.
+A: You first create a robot from the RoboMaker console and then download corresponding certificates for that robot and AWS Greengrass-based agent.
+You then follow steps to install the agent and certificate on your physical robot.
+Once installed and connected, your physical robot is associated with the robot you created in RoboMaker console.

 Q: What is a fleet?

-Q: How am I charged by using RoboMaker fleet management?
+Q: How am I charged for using RoboMaker fleet management?

-A: RoboMaker fleet management is integrated with AWS Greengrass and you are charged standard AWS Greengrass pricing.
-There is no additional charges for using RoboMaker fleet management.
+A: RoboMaker fleet management is integrated with Greengrass and you are charged standard AWS Greengrass pricing.
+There is no additional charge for using RoboMaker fleet management.
 See the Pricing Page for details.

 Q: What is RoboMaker development environment?

 A: RoboMaker development environment is a customized integrated development environment (IDE) in AWS Cloud9 for robotics development.
 This IDE comes with ROS pre-installed and includes sample applications.
 It is also integrated with other RoboMaker capabilities such as simulation so that you can use these capabilities from the interface of the IDE.